 RCR Training & Education

-On July 31, 2023, research integrity staff within the Office of Faculty Affairs proudly announced the first two installments of new, robust RCR programming at UMD -- "RCR@UMD" -- coordinated at the institutional level.
-RCR@UMD offers a catalog of courses tailored to UMD’s research community, designed to equip all faculty, students, trainees, and staff with the education and resources necessary to foster a culture of integrity in every aspect of their work.
+"RCR@UMD," new institutional-level programming, offers a catalog of courses tailored to UMD’s research community, which are designed to equip all faculty, students, trainees, and staff with the education and resources necessary to foster a culture of integrity in every aspect of their work.

-Below is a list of currently available RCR@UMD courses, all of which are hosted on UMD’s Open Learning platform as part of the “Research Integrity” catalog.
-Click on the direct links below to access the available RCR training courses:
+Below is a list of currently available RCR@UMD courses, all of which are hosted on UMD’s Open Learning platform as part of the “Integrity and Responsible Conduct” catalog.

 - RCR Overview